-The current study was designed to evaluate the effects of using exogenous enzymes (phytase and cellulase) and the addition of iNSPs (WP and RH) to a commercial broiler diet on the growth performance, carcass weight and gastrointestinal tract (GIT) characteristics of broilers from 0-35 days of age.
+The current study was designed to evaluate the effects of using exogenous enzymes (phytase and cellulase) and the growth performance, carcass weight and gastrointestinal tract (GIT) charasteristics of broilers from 0-35 days of age.
 The hypothesis for this study was that the addition of exogenous enzymes and iNSPs to commercial broiler diets could improve the nutritive values of the diets and consequently increase broiler performance.
 However, the degradation of nutrients in the commercial diets used was also considered as a factor that may influence the results of adding iNSPs and enzymes.